 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk; interest rate risk, currency risk and other price risk, such as equity price risk.
-There are no such instruments in the Company which will be affected by market risk.
+Major financial instruments affected by market risk includes borrowings.